bbresearcher/Cyfrin_NFT_CTF1_Walkthrough/README.md

 ![Fuzz output](images/solved_fuzz.png)<br><br>
 **Now we have the number that will trigger the failure and solve the CTF**
 <br>
-If you look at the transction that successfully solved it on the actual CTF solution.
-The input is <br>
+If you look at the transction that successfully solved the CTF on-chain, the input that was sent is: <br>
 "0000000000000000000000000000000000000000000000000000000000000063" <br>
-This equates to the same number we got above but our number is in decimal format and the solution number is in hex.
+This equates to the same number we got above in the ```YouSolvedIt()``` error, but our number is in decimal format and the solution number is in hex.
 <br>
 ## Thank you for reading this far!
 # Thank you to Cyfrin for the learning opportunity.